apigrate/quickbooks/README.md

 * added `is_sandbox` boolean to constructor.
 Use this to specify sandbox vs production environment.
 * added `intuit_tid` to returned `accountingApi()`.
 This contains the last api call's `intuit_tid` value, which is useful for developer support troubleshooting.
 * `intuit_tid` property added to ApiErrors and ApiThrottlingErrors.
+* Void support added for certain entities.
+You may use a `.voidTransaction()` operation on Invoices, BillPayments, Payments and SalesTransactions

 Breaking Changes: